 - Sets — Typically 3-5 for compounds, 2-4 for accessories

-- Reps — 1-5 for strength, 6-12 for hypertrophy, 12+ for endurance
+- Reps — 1-5 for strength, 6-12 for hypertrophy, 12+ for endurance (for a deeper look at rep ranges and the science of muscle building, see how to build muscle fast)

 - Intensity — Percentage of 1RM, RPE, or RIR targets